 - The funds will solely be used towards trail acquisition, design, and construction.

 ABI’s Economic Development team began working with and soliciting feedback from individual businesses, business associations, and Community Improvement Districts to build a plan to address their needs through a comprehensive economic development plan.

-Multiple departments continue to explore the next steps in procuring minority-owned firms as construction projects advance.
+Multiple departments continued to explore the next steps in procuring minority-owned firms as construction projects advance.

 ABI issued a call for volunteers to form a stakeholder advisory board.

 The additional 2 mills appeared on commercial and multi-family property owners’ tax bills.
 Collection begins when tax bills are due.